tops98/microwunderland_training_images/README.md

 <img src="./sim/annotated/11.jpg" style="width:250px; height:250px">

 ### hybird
-Contains a images that where created using a mix of real image data from the microwunderland and the simulation.
-The Vehicles in the images are 3D-Models the ground plane is an undistoreted picture of the microwunderland through the overhead camera.
+Contains an image that was created using a mix of real image data from the microwunderland and the simulation.
+The Vehicles in the images are 3D-Models the ground plane is an undistorted picture of the microwunderland through the overhead camera.
 The Dataset contains the raw captures and a ready to use dataset, with additional augmentation and labeling, split in test train and valid

 <img src="./hybrid/annotated/119.jpg" style="width:250px; height:250px">

 ### fusion
-Contains a ready to use dataset with a mix of images form all above ready to use datasets.
-The Data set contians labels and augmentations and is also split in test, train and valid data.
+Contains a ready to use dataset with a mix of images from all above ready to use datasets.
+The Data set contains labels and augmentations and is also split into test, train and valid data.